Our paths are for everyone

 Exercise is so important for our health and wellbeing so we want everyone to be able to enjoy it in safety and comfort.

-As well as always following government advice on physical distancing, please look out for each other, be considerate and slow down.
+As well as always following government advice on physical distancing, please look out for each other.

 - Wash your hands when you get home

-We’re working closely with the Scottish Government and Sustrans to make changes to our roads to help create more space for people walking, running or cycling, so you can travel safely while keeping physically distant from each other.
-Find out more about what we're doing now and our future proposals.
+We’re working closely with the Scottish Government and Sustrans to make temporary emergency changes to our roads to help create more space for people walking, running, cycling, using a wheelchair or pushing a pram, so you can travel safely while keeping physically distant from each other.
+Find out more about what we've implemented and what we're planning.

-Guidance from Sustrans on walking and cycling during the coronavirus outbreak.
+Guidance from Sustrans on walking and cycling as lockdown measures start to ease.

 Paths for everyone code of conduct